-There are two modes defined with the DR\LINK bit in the STATUSCOM register that control the data ready pulses.
-The position of the data ready pulses varies with respect to this mode, to the OSR<2:0> and to the PHASE0/1 register settings.
-Figure 5-8 represents the behavior of the data ready pin with the two DR\LINK configurations.
+There are two modes defined with the DR_LINK bit in the STATUSCOM register that control the data ready pulses.
+The position of the data ready pulses varies with respect to this mode, to the OSR<2:0> and to the PHASE register settings.
+Section 5.11 "Data Ready Status Bits" represents the behavior of the Data Ready pin with the two DR_LINK configurations

-- DR\LINK = 0: Both data ready pulses from ADC Channel 0 and ADC Channel 1 are output on the DR pin. - DR\LINK = 1 (Recommended and Default mode): Only the data ready pulses from the most lagging ADC between all the active ADCs are present on the DR pin.
+- DR_LINK = 0: Data ready pulses from all enabled channels are output on the DR pin. - DR_LINK = 1 (Recommended and Default mode): Only the data ready pulses from the most lagging ADC between all the active ADCs are present on the DR pin.

-The lagging ADC data ready position depends on the PHASE0/1 registers, the PRE<1:0> and the OSR<2:0> settings.
+The lagging ADC data ready position depends on the PHASE register, the PRE<1:0> and the OSR<2:0> settings.
 In this mode, the active ADCs are linked together, so their data is latched together when the lagging ADC output is ready.
-For power metering applications, DR\LINK = 1 is recommended (Default mode); it allows the host MCU to gather all channels synchronously within a unique interrupt pulse and it ensures that all channels have been latched at the same time, so that no data corruption is happening.
+For power metering applications, DR_LINK = 1 is recommended (Default mode); it allows the host MCU to gather all channels synchronously within a unique interrupt pulse, and it ensures that all channels have been latched at the same time so that no data corruption is happening.